 Student outcomes assessment in graduate programs is part of Program Outcomes Assessment and is reported in that section of this report.
-In addition, the Office of University Assessment and Testing conducts a Graduate Student Satisfaction Survey every third year, and the Survey of Alumni of Graduate Programs in alternate years.
+In addition, the Office of University Assessment and Testing periodically conducts a Graduate Student Satisfaction Survey, and the Survey of Alumni of Graduate Programs in odd-numbered years.
 These university-wide assessments provide university- and program-level assessment information about graduate students.
 The Graduate Student Satisfaction Survey (GSSS) was most recently conducted in Fall 2004 (see 2004-05 report for details).

-The Graduate Program Alumni Survey was most recently conducted in January 2005 and will be conducted again in January 2007.
+The Graduate Program Alumni Survey was most recently conducted in January 2007 and results are reported in the complete report.